How to Install an RV Outlet at Home

 Bring the new wire through a cable clamp and into the panel.
 Tighten the screws on the cable clamp.
 Strip off all the outer sheath of insulation inside the panel, being careful not to scar the insulation on the wire itself.
 This is probably going to bring your fingers and tools near to that main breaker - the one that still has power to it.
 Be careful!
 Never forget where your fingers are, or just where that knife you used to strip the cable sheath is.

 Neatly route the ground wire to the ground bus, following the path of existing wires, to where all the other grounds are terminated, loosen a screw as necessary and terminate the ground wire.
 Again, that bare ground wire is likely going to come close to the hot main breaker.
 Be careful!
 Do the same with the white neutral wire after stripping about ½" of insulation from it.
-The last wire to be terminated is the hot wire(s), on the breaker itself.
-It doesn't matter which color goes to which screw on the breaker.
+The last wire to be terminated is the hot wire(s), on the breaker itself - the black, and if a 50 amp breaker, red wire.
+It doesn't matter which color goes to which screw on a 50 amp breaker.
 Make sure the termination screws do not contact the wire insulation but don't leave a lot of bare wire sticking out, either.
 Tug on each wire to see if you can pull it out - you should not be able to.

 Remove any blank spaces in the cover as necessary by grasping it with pliers and bending it back and forth until it breaks.